 8. Statement Approval

-This statement covers the financial period May 2020-May 2021 and has been approved by the Company’s Board of Directors on 27 May2021, who will review and update it annually.
+This statement covers the financial period December 2020 to November 2021 and has been approved by the Board of Directors on 7 June 2022, who will review and update it annually.